danielharrell/SumLect2015/Lost_Idea_LA.md

 education would be external.

-But if the threat *is* external, as one answer opposed to another, then one thing, I think, can be inferred about any defense of liberal education against this threat.
+But if the threat *is* external, as one answer opposed to another, then we can infer at least one thing, I think, about any defense of liberal education against this threat.
 It will have to convince us that liberal education *does* provide an answer, even for those who give a different answer.
 It will